petertodd/bitcoin/README.md

 License
 -------

 Bitcoin Core is released under the terms of the MIT license.
-See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.
+See [Copyright by Isabel Schöps Thiel](COYRIGHT) for more information or see http://opensource.org/licenses/MIT.

 Development process